Outdated or Unsupported Browser Detected

 With this program, online services and information are combined with local resources and services available through the Wisconsin Job Center system, maximizing partnerships between agencies working together to assist job seekers.
 These partnerships include representatives from Wisconsin Job Service, Workforce Development Boards, Veteran organizations, and other federal, state or local agencies working collaboratively.

-In accordance with both state and federal directives, we are required to:
+In accordance with both state and federal directives, the RES program has four purposes:

-Participants are selected for RES after they file a UI claim, are determined as being required to search for work, have successfully registered on the jobcenterofwisconsin.com website, and have received their first UI payment.
+Participants are selected for RES after they file a UI claim, are determined as being required to search for work, have successfully registered on JobCenterofWisconsin.com, and have received their first UI payment.

-Using a triage-based methodology, our program is designed to determine what level of service is appropriate to help a customer become re-employed more quickly.
-Some customers conduct their job seeking efforts independently, some get connected with a variety of online services to assist them, and others needing more in-depth assistance will be scheduled to participate with in-person services to do a more in-depth assessment and overview to help eliminate barriers that may be keeping someone unemployed longer.
+Using a triage-based methodology, our program is designed to determine what level of service is appropriate to help a customer become reemployed more quickly.
+Some customers conduct their job seeking efforts independently and others needing more in-depth assistance will be scheduled to participate with virtual or in-person services to do a more in-depth assessment and overview to help eliminate barriers that may be keeping someone unemployed longer.

-For more information on other services offered, visit our Job Service webpage.
+For more information on other services offered, visit our webpage.